 The GRE® revised General Test features question types that closely reflect the kind of thinking you’ll do — and the skills you need to succeed — in today's demanding graduate and business school programs.
-The test-taker friendly design, which lets you move around and change/edit your answers within each section, provides a flexible test-taking experience.
-Get a look at the structure of the computer-based or paper-based GRE revised General Test.
+The test-taker friendly design lets you skip questions within a section, go back and change answers and have the flexibility to choose which questions within a section you want to answer first.
+Get a look at the structure of the computer-delivered or paper-delivered GRE revised General Test.

 The GRE revised General Test measures your verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills — skills that have been developed over a long period of time and are not related to a specific field of study but are important for all.
 Here's a look at content covered in the three test sections — Verbal Reasoning, Quantitative Reasoning and Analytical Writing.

 The Verbal Reasoning section measures your ability to:

 - analyze and draw conclusions from discourse; reason from incomplete data; identify author's assumptions and/or perspective; understand multiple levels of meaning, such as literal, figurative and author's intent

 - select important points; distinguish major from minor or relevant points; summarize text; understand the structure of a text